-Recognizing the urgency of a possible epidemic, the United Nations Development Programme organized a more recent conference of religious leaders from both Muslim and Christian faiths to reach a consensus on the prevention and treatment of HIV/AIDS.
-The Cairo Declaration, a product of three days of heated discussion,
+Recognizing the urgency of a possible epidemic, the United Nations Development Programme organized a conference of religious leaders from both Muslim and Christian faiths to reach a consensus on the prevention and treatment of HIV/AIDS.
+The Cairo Declaration, a product of three days of heated discussion, was signed by 80 major Arab religious leaders from 19 nations, including Egypt.
+"The walls came down with a crack.
+It was amazing, in many ways a breakthrough...
+Shiites sat down with Sunnis, with Protestants and Catholics, which is not usual in our area of the world," said Ehab El Kharrat of the Kaasrel Dobara Presbyterian Church in Egypt.

-The document these leaders generated shows evidence of a more progressive discourse on HIV/AIDS than in the past.
+The document these leaders

+generated shows evidence of a more progressive discourse on HIV/AIDS than in the past.
 The Cairo Declaration emphasizes basic human rights and freedoms of marginalized populations, "notwithstanding their situation, background, or medical condition."
-The documented recognition of illicit behaviors like commercial sex and homosexuality in Egypt is a revolutionary step in

-HIV prevention, and a written contract of commitment towards supporting such rights proves even more momentous.
+The documented recognition of illicit behaviors like commercial sex and homosexuality in Egypt is a revolutionary step in HIV prevention, and a written contract of commitment towards supporting such rights proves even more momentous.
 "Everyone started by trying to prove he is the most stern defender of virtue," El Kharrat continues, "but together, eyes were opened to new meanings of virtue, compassion...of action rather than silence."